Samuel Butler (poet): Biography

+Death

 Butler died of consumption on 25 September 1680, and was buried on 27 September in the Church-yard of St. Paul's, Covent Garden; in the north part next to the church at the east end.
 "His feet touch the wall.
 His grave 2 yards distant from the Pillaster of the Dore (by his desire) 6 feet deep" at the expense of a Mr. Longueville, although he was not in debt when he died.
 Aubrey in Brief Lives describes his grave as "being in the north part next to the church at the east end ...
 2 yards distant from the pillaster of the dore".
 Also, a monument to him was placed in Westminster Abbey in 1732 by a printer, John Barber, and the Lord Mayor of London.
 There is also a memorial plaque to him in the small village church of Strensham, Worcestershire, near the town of Upton upon Severn, his birthplace.